LarsHajdronKolajder/digiprime-container/README.md

 docker build . -t digiprime     # Build container
 ```

+The container exposes ports `80`, `443` and `3000`.
+Port `3000` is only available for development and should never be mapped for production deployments.

 ## Run

 To run in production mode do not set `NODE_ENV` and set the other required parameters.